 An HVAC unit that’s not well-maintained can become a breeding ground for mold that can cause respiratory issues such as asthma and allergies.
 In addition, your HVAC will accumulate dust over the years, so its filters will need to be swapped out.
 Hire a technician to tune up your HVAC units at least once a year so they can check if it’s in good working order.
 If you don’t, you will continue to breathe bad air for the rest of your life.

-Since you’ll have to service your HVAC yearly, consider enlisting the services of a property management company to save.
-They have their own network of vendors that can provide their services at a lower rate.
+Since you’ll have to service your HVAC yearly, consider enlisting property maintenance services to save money.
+They have their own network of professionals to provide services at a lower rate.
 That’s more economical than hiring various third-party vendors every time your HVAC needs a tune-up.

 #2 Your Air Fresheners and Scented Candles